 PURPOSE: The Office of Information and Technology, EPMO requires a modification to the VAM task order as follows:

-The purpose of this modification is to revise the Performance Work Statement section 5.3 to include the Web Client Development for both the Base and Option Period to the subject line task order.
+The purpose of this modification is to revise the Performance Work Statement to the subject line task order to:

+Remove the requirement for PWS Section 5.3 performance in the Base period and change it to be performed solely in the Option Period,

+Replace the scope of work and funded value for PWS Section 5.3 performance in the Base Period with Section 5.7 for Web Client Development as a 1:1 swap with respect to anticipated funding, AND

+Continue performance of PWS Section 5.7 in the Option Period ONLY.

 The Department of Veterans Affairs (VA)/Department of Defense Interagency Program Office require a technical within-scope modification to Transformation Twenty-One Total Technology Next Generation (T4NG) Task Order VA118-16-D-1009 VA11817f10090012 titled, “VistA Adaptive Maintenance (VAM)” to include the requirements of Web Client Development, PDE Web Client Development and Pharmacy CPOE Web Client Development.
-The Web Client Development will serve to develop the client side of the VICS and MUMPS emulation.
+The Web Client Development will serve to develop the client side of the Veteran Integrated Care Services (VICS) to demonstrate that the server side MUMPS emulation is working correctly.
 This development will provide access between the Server Side and Client side of the systems.
+This will demonstrate a “full stack” solution from client through server.

-As a result of this within scope modification, the task order will increase by approximately $822,143.13, which is the Government estimate for this change.
-This will increase the total task order value from: $8,701,895.55 to $9,524,038.68 The Government anticipates this within scope requirement to be continued under The Base Period and Option Period with a period of performance ending September 17, 2019.
+As a result of this within scope modification, the task order will increase by approximately $405,803.05, which is the Government estimate for this change.
+This will increase the total task order value from: $8,701,895.55 to $9,107,698.60.
+The Government anticipates this within scope requirement to be continued under The Base Period and Option Period with a period of performance ending September 17, 2019.